FirstLegoLeague/displaySystem/readme.md

 This command uses [pipes](http://en.wikipedia.org/wiki/Pipeline_(Unix)) to take the output of the `tweet` utility and *pipe* it into the `mserver` client.

+**By the way...** the hosted version listens to `ws://localhost:13900/` on the `default` node.
+So you can set up `node-tweet-cli` and `mserver` locally and still use the hosted version of the display system.
+Isn't that sweet?

 Configuration
 --------------